-The DAS/trigger interface cable has 20 conductors used for trigger inputs and control/hand-shaking signals to an external data acquisition system.
-At this time, only the trigger and armed output signals are programmed.
-The other control wires are not used, but are connected to internal circuitry and should not be connected.
+The DAS/trigger interface cable has 8 conductors used for trigger inputs and control/hand-shaking signals to an external data acquisition system.
+The trigger and control signals are listed in Table A3.
 All unused control wires should be individually insulated and protected.
+The Trigger output signal is not used on this model.